We have several options for making an appointment. We’ve listed the possibilities below:

 E-Consultation

 You can also get in touch with one of the doctors by email.
-By filling out this form you can send us the consultation and we’ll process it as quickly as possible (maximum of 3 workdays).
+You can send us a message by clicking on “bericht” in the Patientportal.

 Assistant hours

 For blood withdrawal you can make an appointment at 020-525 2878.
-(Only if you have the right insurance, please check this with the assistant before walking in!).
+(Only if you have the right insurance, please check this with the assistant).

 For checking urine for a urinary tract infection, rinsing ears, wart treatment, removing stitches and injections you need to make an appointment.
 Please contact the practice at 020-525 2878 to do so.